 Richard loves to travel with his family, having had extended stays in Italy, England, Ireland, Scotland, and China.

 Richard and his wife Valerie have four daughters, Hilary, Heather, Hayley, and Halyse, and a granddaughter, Vera.

 Richard was recently featured in this article regarding the Northside tour:

 "We are each of us angels with only one wing.
 And we can only fly embracing each other."
 Luciano DeCrescenzo

-Cheryl moved to Pittsburgh in 1992 after marrying Mike.
-Upon arriving in Pittsburgh they quickly found the Strip District and fell in love with it, visiting often!
+Upon arriving in Pittsburgh in 1992 Cheryl and her husband found the Strip District and fell in love with it!

-Cheryl has recently taught in the West Hills Area for 16yrs.
-She and her husband have a son Ray and daughter Emily.
+Cheryl earned a BA in Communications at S.U.N.Y.
+Oswego & a Teacher Certification at Chatham University which led to teaching in the West Hills Area for many years.
+She and her husband have a son and daughter.
 Faith, family, education, cooking, service, and travel are at the heart of her DNA.

 Valerie is a Pittsburgh native, and originally from the Gibsonia area.
 She is also a (2000) graduate from Duquesne University School of Education, and holds a Master's degree in Psychology in Education from The University of Pittsburgh.
 She currently works as Special Education teacher in the Woodland Hills School district.